-FORMATION

-The new regulation confirms previous rules on formation of the company.
-Filing articles of organization of limited liability company drafted in the form of public deed before a public notary is mandatory.
+FORMATION - Filing articles of organization of limited liability company drafted in the form of public deed before a public notary is mandatory.

 Besides usual information (name of company, name of stockholders, stated capital etc.), the articles of organization must include information about its management, including powers of attorney and eventual attributions of powers among its stockholders.

 It is further required to report the municipalities where the registered office and secondary offices are located.

 Incorporated business associations are now allowed to be stockholders of a Limited Liability Company.

-CONTRIBUTIONS

-Civil Code, Article 2464 - A relevant amendment to the previous regulation is that contribution of a stockholder may be cash, property and services as long as a contribution may be economically valuated.
+CONTRIBUTIONS - Contribution of a stockholder may be cash, property and services as long as a contribution may be economically valuated.

 Upon execution of the articles of organization, stockholders must deposit at least 25% of their contribution with a bank institution (if there is a sole stockholder, he must deposit forthwith its contribution as a whole).

 Contributions through insurance bill or bank guarantee for an amount equal to the capital contribution are now allowed.

 In order to estimate a contribution (e.g. contribution of services), an auditor's or an auditing company's report is required.

 The auditor or the auditing company remain liable to stockholders, creditors and third parties for statements in the report.

 An estimating report is also required in case the company purchases credits or goods for an amount equal to 10% of the stated capital within two years from company's filing with the Companies Registry.

-In this case directors and sellers are liable for eventual damages to stockholders, creditors or third parties (Civil Code, Article 2465).
+In this case directors and sellers are liable for eventual damages to stockholders, creditors or third parties.